Norfolk and Norwich Naturalists’ Society Data Protection Policy

 The database membership details are held for two years after membership has ceased, in order to validate accounts.
 Thereafter the record of every ex-member is deleted and a note added to a history archive recording only that fact.

-If you are a Member, you consent for the Society to hold the information which you supplied to us, and which is necessary for us to serve you as a member and without which the Society does not consider you to be a Member.
+If you are a Member, you give consent for the Society to hold the information which you supplied to us, and which is necessary for us to serve you as a member and without which the Society does not consider you to be a Member.

 Members may request in writing access to their own details for their own purposes.
 Proof of identity will be required before passing this information on as a “Subject Access Request” (SAR).
 (For example if a request is received the email address or postal address must match those we hold).